be0vlk/owlculus-gui/README.md

 ## Case Manager

-- Double-clicking a case from the display menu will open the case folder in your default file manager
+- Right-clicking a case will open a context menu.
+Click "Open Case" and the case folder will open in your default file manager.
 - You can also sort the case list by column, all you gotta do is click the column header.
 Clicking it again will reverse the sort order.

 ![Imgur](https://i.imgur.com/6mmkN03.png)